ZONESTAR3D/Firmware/Z9/Z9V5/bin/readme.md

 ## Z9V5Pro-MK3
 ***what's different on Z9V5Pro-MK3 with Z9V5Pro(-MK1/MK2)**
-1. Used TMC2225 on all extrdur motor drivers.
+1. Upgraded extruder motor driver module to TMC2225 from A4988.
-2. Used ZLsensor to replace PL-08N on bed leveling sensor.
+2. Upgraded bed leveling sensor to ZL-sensor from PL-08N.
 ![Z9V5Pro-MK3](Z9V5PRO-MK3.jpg)

 ## How do I know if my machine is MK1, MK2 or MK3?